 The Right-to-Know Act

 The Student Right-to-Know Act was enacted in 1990 by federal law.
-The law requires institutions that receive Title IV HEA student financial aid to collect, report and/or disclose full-time, first-time, degree-seeking undergraduate students and students receiving athletically related student aid.
+Under the law, institutions that receive Title IV Higher Education Act student financial aid must collect, report and/or disclose full-time, first-time, degree-seeking undergraduate students and students receiving athletically related student aid.

 KCC is accredited by the Higher Learning Commission (HLC) which is a member of the North Central Association of Colleges and Schools (NCA), 30 N. LaSalle St. Suite 2400, Chicago, IL 60602-2504, 1-312-263-0456.